Vino16491/100-days-of-code/log.md

 **Today's Progress**:
     1. Angular Routing implemented successfully
     2. Code added in login form
+    3. learn about angular services, created auth service will try to implement by tomorrow

 **Thoughts:** Need to work more on css grid, responsiveness, styling in angular,